 - The best way to determine year-over-year change is to look at the awareness, behavior and intentions of end consumers who purchased in the last year.
-Accordingly, five key performance indices ("KPIs") were calculated for this audience. - Awareness of paint disposal opportunities in Rhode Island improved in 2023, as did the likelihood to recycle paint in the future. - All other changes were not statistically significant.
+Accordingly, five key performance indices ("KPIs") were calculated for this audience. - All changes are statistically insignificant in 2023 with the exception of the awareness of paint disposal opportunities in New York, which increased in the last year.